elblair/Acendify/README.md

 to deploy and perform the testing for the development environment.
 ## How to Run Tests
 - Tests are run automatically when deploying the development environment

+Our test cases can be found: [here](https://github.com/elblair/Acendify/blob/main/ProjectSourceCode/test/server.spec.js)

 ## Testing Output
-Server is running on port 3000 web-1  |   Authentication Routes web-1  |     POST /register
+Server is running on port 3000
+web-1  |   Authentication Routes
+web-1  |     POST /register
 web-1  | User registered: testuser
 web-1  |       ✓ should successfully register a new user (122ms)
 web-1  |     GET /register
 web-1  |       ✓ should serve register page
 web-1  |     POST /login
 web-1  | testuser
 web-1  |       ✓ should handle login with correct credentials (73ms)
 web-1  | testuser
 web-1  |       ✓ should handle invalid login credentials (70ms)
 web-1  |
 web-1  |   Protected Routes
 web-1  |     ✓ should redirect /add_climb to login when not authenticated
 web-1  |     ✓ should redirect /add_ascent to login when not authenticated
 web-1  |     ✓ should redirect /user_settings to login when not authenticated
 web-1  |
 web-1  |
 web-1  |   7 passing (295ms)
 ## Link to Deployed Application
 https://acendify.ddns.net/home